keks24/raspberry-pi-luks/README.md

 RPI_INITRD=Yes
 ```

-As of writing the package `rpi-initramfs-tools` is not available, yet.
+As of writing, the package `rpi-initramfs-tools` is not available, yet.
 So `custom hook scripts` have to be used for this.

 The next commands contain the kernel version `5.10.17+`.
 Replace the version according to the `Raspberry Pi revision` (`grep "Model" "/proc/cpuinfo"`) and the current kernel version (`uname --release`):